 Nursing, M.S.
 (Clinical Nurse Leader)

-Saint Louis University's Master of Science in Nursing (Clinical Nurse Leader) degree program prepares nurses for leadership roles in a variety of health care settings, focusing on quality improvement, clinical coordination and accountability for health outcomes as a provider and manager of care.
+The Trudy Busch Valentine School of Nursing at Saint Louis University offers a Master of Science in Nursing (Clinical Nurse Leader) degree program that prepares nurses for leadership roles in a variety of health care settings, focusing on quality improvement, clinical coordination and accountability for health outcomes as a provider and manager of care.
 The MSN-CNL prepares nurses to work in a broad range of positions across the health care system.

-- An innovative curriculum which offers students updated 21st-century nursing graduate competencies
+• An innovative curriculum that offers students updated 21st-century nursing graduate competencies

 Curriculum Overview